balena-io-experimental/balena-gitlab-runner/README.md

   project.
 Left empty defaults to `yes` (locked to a project), any other value makes it default unlocked.
 You can also change this on your runner configuration page.
+* `GITLAB_RUNNER_HELPER_IMAGE`: *optional*, to set a different helper image to use with the runner.
+For more information, check the [relevant GitLab logs][runner-helper].
+  This is a registration-time setting, so changing the value won't change an already registered runner For x86 32-bit runners, GitLab doesn't provide runner helper images, but we have some custom builds available at `imrehg/gitlab-runner-helper:i386-${CI_RUNNER_VERSION}` and that value is automatically applied for 32-bit runners (such as Intel Edison).
+  It's custom work based on a patched version of the upstream GitLab runners (see the [i386 branch of our fork][gitlab-runner-fork]), thus your milage may vary.

 See more information at the [Configuring GitLab Runners docs][config].
 The configuration file is also available to edit.